sortecoevo/sortee/content/people.md

 ### Advocacy Committee

 A new committee in 2022, the Advocacy committee follows two ‘Unconference’ sessions at the 2021 SORTEE conference, asking whether this society should actively advocate for policy change.
 The Advocacy committee will develop policy statements and propose advocacy projects for improving the openness, reliability, and transparency of research in ecology and evolutionary biology.
-&nbsp;

 Current members are:
-&nbsp;

 [Antica Culina](mailto:a.culina@yahoo.com)	**(Chair)**
 Kevin Bairos-Novak	(Membership consultant)